matrixzj/documentations/pages/misc/misc_mac_reinstallation_steps.md

 ### Atom
 - Disable ‘Enter’ for Autocomplete/Snippets
-  Settings -> Packages -> autocomplete-plus -> Settings -> Keymap For Confirming A suggestion
+  Settings -> Packages -> autocomplete-plus -> Settings -> Keymap For Confirming A suggestion, change it from 'tab and enter' to 'tab'

 ### Mail Signature

+## Optional
 ### Virt-Manager on Mac
 [virt-manager on Mac github repo](https://github.com/jeffreywildman/homebrew-virt-manager)